UBS slashes price target on American Homes 4 Rent [AMH] – find out why.

 AMH (NYSE: AMH) (the “Company”), a leading large-scale integrated owner, operator and developer of single-family rental homes, today announced its financial and operating results for the quarter ended September 30, 2023.

-The results of the trading session contributed to over 8488560 shares changing hands.
-Over the past one week, the price volatility of American Homes 4 Rent stands at 2.22% while the volatility over the past one month is 1.84%.
+Over the last 12 months, AMH stock rose by 17.49%.
+The one-year American Homes 4 Rent stock forecast points to a potential upside of 6.76.
+The average equity rating for AMH stock is currently 2.20, trading closer to a bullish pattern in the stock market.

-The market cap for AMH stock reached $13.21 billion, with 352.88 million shares outstanding and 332.92 million shares in the current float.
-Compared to the average trading volume of 2.46M shares, AMH reached a trading volume of 8488560 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $12.89 billion, with 352.88 million shares outstanding and 332.92 million shares in the current float.
+Compared to the average trading volume of 2.65M shares, AMH stock reached a trading volume of 2755314 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 UBS have made an estimate for American Homes 4 Rent shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on September 29, 2023.

-American Homes 4 Rent [AMH] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.37.
-With this latest performance, AMH shares dropped by -0.36% in over the last four-week period, additionally plugging by 3.34% over the last 6 months – not to mention a rise of 11.08% in the past year of trading.
+American Homes 4 Rent [AMH] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.63.
+With this latest performance, AMH shares dropped by -1.33% in over the last four-week period, additionally plugging by 2.65% over the last 6 months – not to mention a rise of 17.49% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for AMH.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for American Homes 4 Rent go to 28.50%.